HJZollner/SpecVis/examples/Example.md

 Now we are going to create the first plot, which will be a raincloud plot.
 This plot inlcudes individual datapoints, boxplots, distributions, and mean +- SD representations of the dataframe.
 The first variable indicates the dataframe to plot, the second variable is added to the axis lables, the third variable indicates the list of variables to be plotted (you can plot all variables form the dataframe), the fourth variable indicates the name of the Grouping variable, the fifth and sixth variables are the upper and lower limits of the plot (optional).
 The next variable indicates the title, and the last variable the number of columns.
 Some variables are optional.

-Create a collapsed overview for tNAA, tCho, Ins, and Glx of the whole dataset
+Create a collapsed overview for tNAA, tCho, Ins, and Glx of the whole dataset.
 ```r
 pR1 <- spvs_RainCloud(dfData, '/ [tCr]',list('tNAA','tCho','Ins','Glx'))
 ggsave(file=paste(SpecVisPath ,'examples/RaincloudCollapsed.pdf',sep='/'),